topology (point-set topology, point-free topology)

 A map is a Hurewicz fibration precisely if it admits a Hurewicz connection.
 (See there for details.)

-There is a Quillen model category structure on Top where fibrations are Hurewicz fibrations, cofibrations are closed Hurewicz cofibrations and weak equivalences are homotopy equivalences; see model structure on topological spaces and Strøm's model category.
-There is a version of Hurewicz fibrations for pointed spaces, as well as in the slice category where is a fixed base.
+There is a Quillen model category structure on Top where fibrations are Hurewicz fibrations, cofibrations are closed Hurewicz cofibrations and weak equivalences are homotopy equivalences – see at model structure on topological spaces and specifically at Strøm's model category.

 There is also a model category whose fibrations are the Hurewicz fibrations and whose weak equivalences are the weak homotopy equivalences, obtained by mixing the above model structure with the classical model structure on topological spaces.